mbaumer/us_hep_funding/docs/_states/VA.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  325  NSF MPS grants, totalling  $48,415,321.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+325 NSF MPS grants, totalling $48,415,321.00

                                                Amount ($)
 Institution
 RECTOR & VISITORS OF THE UNIVERSITY OF VIRGIN    13094515